-From another angle, [3] explores the present perspective in more depth, in the form of a PDL-like dynamic logic over instantial neighborhood models with a new computational interpretation.
-This logic includes the game operations defined here, except for unrestricted dual, but it adds further constructions of test, and especially, finite iteration, which calls for new axioms and techniques.
+In the companion paper [?], we explore this perspective in more depth, in the form of a PDL-like dynamic logic over instantial neighborhood semantics with a new computational interpretation.
+This logic includes the game operations defined here, except for unrestricted game dual, but it also adds a further natural construction of finite iteration of games, which calls for new techniques.